San Ramon's Oak Creek: 1965–1968 homes & subdivision history

 These kitchens became a focal point for family gatherings, blending utility with style in a way that felt ahead of its time.

-The model homes of Oak Creek
+The homes of Oak Creek

 Opened in 1965, the Oak Creek model home complex was on Cody Court at Oak Creek Drive.
 First with 4 homes, and a fifth added in 1966, they backed Oak Creek.